Potassium chromate: Safety

 As with other Cr(VI) compounds, potassium chromate is carcinogenic.
-Positive associations with lung cancer at a very high rate, and nasal / sinus cancer at a 100x lower rate have been found using worker exposure data.
+Positive associations with lung cancer at a very high rate, and nasal / sinus cancer at a 100x lower rate than lung cancer have been found using worker exposure data.
 In general, less soluble chromates are a larger chronic hazard as they can be encapsulated in the lung without being absorbed and excreted, giving more time for reactive intermediates to be produced.
 Animal data indicates a potential for impaired fertility, heritable genetic damage and harm to unborn children, along with other types of cancer via less common exposure routes.

 As a highly soluble hexavalent chromium compound, potassium chromate is also acutely toxic, though it is poorly absorbed from the intestinal tract.
 The compound is also corrosive and exposure may produce severe eye damage or blindness.